gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 At the next screen, enter and confirm a _4 digit passcode:_

-{% image src="lockdown-iphone/set-passcode.png" caption="Set and confirm your UNIQUE passcode" alt="locking down an iphone: when prompted, choose a unique passcode to protect Screen Time" /%}
+{% image src="lockdown-iphone/set-passcode.png" caption="Set and confirm your UNIQUE passcode" alt="locking down an iPhone: when prompted, choose a unique passcode to protect Screen Time" /%}

-{% callout type="warning" title="Don't leak the passcode!" %}
+{% callout type="warning" title="Careful with that passcode!" %}

 Screen Time currently only gives you the option to use a 4 digit passcode.
-The downside of this is that **if your child is able to see you** while you're entering this code, it's extremely easy for them to figure it out.
+The downside of this is that **if your child is able to see you** while you're entering this code, it's extremely easy for them to remember it.
 It's worth it to be _very paranoid_ about this.
 Take an extra moment to ensure your child is out of the room, or not anywhere where they can at all see the screen of their device whenever you enter this code.